pp5x/epita-ing1-prep/README.md

 ## Introduction

 Welcome to EPITA (School of Computer Science and Advanced Techniques).
-If you are reading this, it's probably because you want to prepare to join ING1 (first year of the engineering cycle).
-This guide is intended for students who passed the Advance Parallèle or Advance CPGE exam.
-As August is coming to an end and the start of the school year is approaching, whether you are reviewing your programming courses or relaxing by the pool, this guide will help you start the year a bit more prepared.
-Speaking of the **Piscine**...
+If you are reading this, it's probably because you want to prepare to join ING1/APPING1 (first year of the engineering cycle).
+This guide is intended for students who passed Advance Parallèle, Advance CPGE exam, Apprentices, or International Exchanges.
+As September is coming, the start of the school year is approaching, whether you are reviewing your programming courses or relaxing by the pool, this guide will help you start the year a bit more prepared.

+Speaking of the **Piscine** 🏊‍♂️("swimming *pool*" in French)...

 ### Preparing for the Piscine